usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

 FAL 3 further requires that the subscriber prove posession of a key in addition to the ability to present an assertion or assertion reference.
 This method allows the RP to more strongly verify the subscriber's presenence through use of a second factor in addition to the assertion, where that second factor is tied to the assertion being presented.

 Increasing the FAL increases the complexity of the deployment and management of a federation system, as RP keys need to be managed at FAL 2 and 3 and subscriber keys additionally need to be managed at FAL 3.
-Therefore, RPs should add advanced functionality where it's feasible and warranted for the application.
+Therefore, RPs should add advanced functionality where it is feasible and warranted for the application.

 ### <a name="toFedorNotToFed"></a> 5.4.
 Federation Considerations